 While all states have vocational programs at various community colleges, some areas are still struggling to establish or maintain functioning programs at the public high school level.
 Because the cost of these programs can often add an extra burden to a public school’s limited budget, these vocational courses are frequently one of the first venues to be cut during a time of financial struggle

 Despite the balancing, financial planning, and professional accommodations needed to establish these programs, many states have shown tremendous strides in offering vocational opportunities.
 For example, Massachusetts is one of the leading states offering diverse and extensive vocational venues for students.

 According to Massachusetts State Law

-, public schools that offer vocational programs are required to “Integrate academic and vocational education and shall include competency based applied learning which contributes to an individual’s academic knowledge, higher order reasoning, and problem solving skills.”
-In fact, according to Massachusetts’ vocational course catalogue listings, students in various public schools can attend training programs in fields such as:
+, public schools that offer vocational programs are required to “Integrate academic and vocational education and shall include competency-based applied learning which contributes to an individual’s academic knowledge, higher order reasoning, and problem-solving skills.”
+In fact, according to Massachusetts’ vocational course catalog listings, students in various public schools can attend training programs in fields such as: